dynatrace-ace/dynatrace-go-metrics/README.md

 ## Custom Metric Format

-Custom metrics take teh following format: `metric key,dimension splitting key=value SPACE value to push`.
+Custom metrics take the following format: `metric key,dimension splitting key=value SPACE value to push`.
 You receive a new datapoint for each metric dimension.

 For example, if a metric had a `key` of `batchjobs.myjob` and you'd like to pass dimensions with that metric: